cheqd/cheqd-node/docs/validator-guide/how-to-unjail.md

 ## Step 4: Unjailing command

-If everything is OK, then you can unjail your node using this command in the cheqd CLI:
+If everything is up to date, and the node has fully caught, you can now unjail your node using this command in the cheqd CLI:

 ~~~
 cheqd-noded tx slashing unjail --from <address_alias> --gas auto --gas-adjustment 1.2 --gas-prices 25ncheq --chain-id cheqd-mainnet-1